N,O-Dimethyl-4-(2-naphthyl)piperidine-3-carboxylate

 N,O-Dimethyl-4β-(2-naphthyl)piperidine-3β-carboxylate (DMNPC) is a piperidine based stimulant drug which is synthesised from arecoline.
 It is similar to nocaine in chemical structure, and has two and a half times more activity than cocaine as a dopamine reuptake inhibitor.
 However it is also a potent serotonin reuptake inhibitor, with similar affinity to fluoxetine.

-Clearly it is not just the SS enantiomer of the title compound that is an active MAT inhibitor.

-Effect of N-demethylation

-For the SR enantiomer, increased DAT affinity is seen upon demethylation.

-This is the same choice of isomer used in the production of Paxil.

-Simplification
+DMNPC racemate has been sold as a designer drug online since 2024.

+DMNPC has four stereoisomers, each of which has different binding affinities, with the 3S,4S enantiomer having the highest overall activity.
+The 3R,4S enantiomer demonstrates the highest selectivity for 5-HTT.

+In animal studies, DMNPC exhibits similar potency as fluoxetine, but with greater activity for DAT and NET.
+N-Demethylation of DMNPC has shown to produce a 3-fold increase in potency for 5-HTT.

+Synthesis

+A racemic mixture of DMNPC can be synthesized from freebase arecoline in a grignard reaction with 2-naphthylmagnesium bromide.
+Further reactions and separation methods can be used to produce enantiomerically pure products.

-A substantially simpler method that ablates the carbomethoxy ester substituent can be found by D. Koch in Ex2:
+A substantially simpler method that ablates the carbomethoxy ester substituent has been demonstrated by D. Koch.